Minimizing Fire Risks

 - Less is better, leave plenty of space between plantings.

-- Fire resistant plants and hardscape features like gravel paths, stone retaining walls that can block heat and catch blown embers.
+- Hardscape features like gravel paths and stone retaining walls that can block heat and catch blown embers.

-- Careful placement of trees and shrub can help reduce fire risk.
+- Careful placement of trees and shrubs can help reduce risk.

 - Minimize evergreen shrubs and trees within 30’ of the structure.